Cynthia Carbone, MEd, MSN, RN

 Medication Information for Families

-When possible and as appropriate, families should administer their child’s medications, treatments, and procedures at home whenever possible.
+Whenever possible and as appropriate, families should administer their child’s medications, treatments, and procedures at home.

-Medications, procedures, and treatments at school require current written orders and the signature of a parent or guardian
+Medications, procedures, treatments, and equipment at school require current written orders and the signature of a parent or guardian

 Health forms for Kindergarten Registration